BuildOnViction/docs/docs/tomoscan/TomoScan.md

 - The block height (index).
 - The block age.
 - The block number of transactions.
-- The block creator
+- The block creator.
 - The block total gas used.
-- The block finality
+- The block finality.

-!!! info "Finality"
+!!! note "Finality"
 The percentage of the network who validated this block.
 When it reach 75%, the block reach it's finality state and is added permanently to the chain.

 ## [Block](https://scan.testnet.tomochain.com/blocks/2354954)